-32. All security functional requirements are taken from the [NDcPP2.2E] and presented in accordance with the conventions described in Sect.
-1.4.
+30. All security functional requirements are taken from the [NDcPP2.2E] and are presented in accordance with the conventions described in Sect.
+6.1 of [NDcPP2.2E] and Sect.
+1.4 of this document.
 Extended component definitions are given in Annex C of [NDcPP2.2E] and are not repeated here.
-Security Requirements Rationales are also identical to those given in [NDcPP2.2E] and are not repeated.
+Security Requirements Rationales are also identical to those given in [NDcPP2.2E] and shall not be repeated.